Pava (Puerto Rico)

-A pava is a straw hat made out of the leaves of the Puerto Rican hat palm.
-It is normally associated with the Puerto Rican jíbaro and also a symbol used by politicians with the Popular Democratic Party (PPD).
+A pava is a straw hat hand-woven made out of the leaves of Palm tree.
+It originated in the fields on Puerto Rico, during the colonial period, it was used by the agricultural workers, particularly sugar cane cutters, coffee pickers and other workers to protect them from the sun.

 Cultural significance

-The pava hat is worn by farmers and jíbaros (peasants).
+The pava hat is worn by farmers and jíbaros (country folk).
 Children and adults wear the pava when they dress up like a jíbaro.

-Bad Bunny wears a pava hat in his Debi Tirar Mas Fotos promotional material and for his No Me Quiero Ir de Aquí 2025 concerts in Puerto Rico.
+Bad Bunny wears a pava hat in his Debí Tirar Más Fotos promotional material and for his No Me Quiero Ir de Aquí 2025 concerts in Puerto Rico.